-- Support existing natural resource extraction operations in the Plan area. - Support new applications for natural resource extraction operations in the Plan area, where appropriate. - Guide the transition of areas depleted of natural resources to align with the Development Concept for the Plan area.
+- Support existing natural resource extraction operations in the Plan area. - Support new applications for natural resource extraction operations in the Plan area, where appropriate. - Guide the transition of areas depleted of natural resources to align with the Development Concept for the Plan area. - Reclaimed lands are to be rehabilitated to uses generally outlined in the appropriate policy area of the EMR Regional Agriculture Master Plan.

-- 6.3.1 The County shall not support applications to allow for natural resource extraction within Planning Areas 1 or 2. - 6.3.2 The County may consider new applications for natural resource extraction within Planning Area 3 and Future Development Areas, subject to municipal approval. - 6.3.3 The County should support the ongoing operation of existing natural resource extraction activities with approved land use or Development Permits located within the Plan area, subject to municipal approval.
+- 6.3.1 The County shall not support applications to allow for natural resource extraction within Planning Areas 1 or 2. - 6.3.2 The County may consider new applications for natural resource extraction within Planning Area 3 and the Future Study Area, subject to municipal approval. - 6.3.3 The County should support the ongoing operation of existing natural resource extraction activities with approved land use or Development Permits located within the Plan area, subject to municipal approval.